DefinetlyNotAI/Logicytics/docs/V4_RELEASE.md

 and artifact writer.
 Terminal states are explicit: `succeeded`, `partial`, `skipped`, `cancelled`, or `failed`.

-Every run owns a UTC/request/run-ID package name, redacted manifest, human summary, structured logs, artifact checksum catalog, verified ZIP, and external ZIP SHA-256 sidecar under `output/data/run-<id>/`.
-A rerun records its parent and uses a separate package identity.
+Every run owns a SHA-256 fingerprint, redacted manifest, human summary, structured logs, and artifact checksum catalog under `output/data/run/<fingerprint>/`.
+Its verified ZIP and SHA-256 sidecar are published to `output/data/zip/<fingerprint>.zip` and `output/data/zip/hashes/<fingerprint>.zip.sha256`.
+A rerun records its parent and receives a separate fingerprint.
 Manifest-only output is explicit.
 Finished evidence remains with its run until the user removes that run; worker scratch data is removed only after durable publication.

 Artifact publication is workspace-confined, streamed where possible, size/file bounded, MIME-checked, and SHA-256 cataloged.
 Packages contain registered evidence